 Infection prevention and control management systems are in place to minimise the risk of infection to consumers, service providers and visitors.
 The infection prevention control programme is implemented and meets the needs of the organisation and provides information and resources to inform the service providers.
-Documentation evidenced that relevant infection control education is provided to all staff as part of their orientation and as part of the ongoing in-service education programme.
+Documentation evidenced that relevant infection prevention and control education is provided to all staff as part of their orientation and as part of the ongoing in-service education programme.

 Antimicrobial usage is monitored.
 The type of surveillance undertaken is appropriate to the size and complexity of the organisation.
 Results of surveillance are acted upon, evaluated, and reported to relevant personnel in a timely manner.
-Outbreaks have been well managed.
+There have been no outbreaks since the commencement of the service.